Job 16:1 Then Job answered and said,

 2Ti 3:7 Ever learning, and never able to come to the knowledge of the truth.

 Most who to teach the bible today, know the only way the majority will listen to anything, is if most verses on morality, the ten commandments, and those that speak about discipline and correction are deleted.
 People do not want to hear about repentance, changing their conduct, or their hearts.
-They want to be told how wonderful they are, how to achieve success (in this life), and how to be accepted by the world.
-1John tells us to "not love the world"-but that's also another bible passage no one wants to hear today.
+They want to be told how wonderful they are, how to achieve success; by deceit, and corruption.
+Jesus called out the Pharisee's as "whitewashed tombs", and there's plenty of this today.

 Gal 5:19 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness,